joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-08-09-nematode-addition.md

 ### Physics

-Ultimately, what led to real progress was good old fashioned physics math.
+Ultimately, what led to real progress was good old fashioned physics chutzpah.

 When there are $w$ worms in the dish, there are roughly $w/2$ pairs.